-- 1 = Interview - 2 = Type A Noninterview (These records represent households that were eligible for the October 2009 CPS interview but were not interviewed because no one was home, household members were temporarily absent, etc.) - 3 = Type B Noninterview (These records represent sample addresses determined to be ineligible for the CPS by virtue of being vacant, demolished, nonresidential, etc.) - 4 = Type C Noninterview (See explanation for Type B above)
+- 1 = Interview - 2 = Type A Noninterview (These records represent households that were eligible for the October 2010 CPS interview but were not interviewed because no one was home, household members were temporarily absent, etc.) - 3 = Type B Noninterview (These records represent sample addresses determined to be ineligible for the CPS by virtue of being vacant, under construction, nonresidential, etc.) - 4 = Type C Noninterview (These records represent sample addresses determined to be ineligible for the CPS by virtue of being demolished, a house or trailer moved, condemned, etc.)